Leave of Absence

 - Care of an employee’s family member as defined by law, with a serious health condition.
 Under FMLA, family members include spouse, child, stepchild, parent and stepparent.
 Under OFLA, family members include spouse, domestic partner, parent or parent-in-law of the employee with a serious health condition.
 All regular full-time and part-time employees who work at least an average of 25 hours per week or who have worked 1,250 hours in the last year, and with a minimum of 180 days of continuous service are eligible to request family leave.
 An employee should submit a completed Request for Leave of Absence form at least 30 days prior to the beginning of a foreseeable need for leave.
 If that is not possible, then as much notice as practicable is expected.
 The leave form should be given to the Supervisor for approval and forwarding to Human Resources.
 An employee may also be required to furnish medical certification of the health condition to qualify for leave.

 Sick Child (OFLA only)

-- Care of newborn infant, newly adopted child, or newly place foster child.
+- Care of newborn infant, newly adopted child, or newly placed foster child.
 In adoption and foster care, leave may begin before taking physical custody if it is needed to complete the custody process.
 An employee should submit a completed Request for Leave of Absence form at least 30 days prior to the anticipated leave date.
 The leave form should be given to the supervisor for signature and forwarded to HR.

 Frequently Asked Questions